 Transcendental: outside sense experience; belief in things outside sense experience

-The ancient period (DATES): During ancient times, philosophy and religion largely overlapped.
+Ancient philosophy overview: During ancient times, philosophy and religion largely overlapped.
 Daoism, Confucianism, Buddhism, Islam and Judaism were of primary signficance.

 Daoism: (The Tao Te Ching of approximately 600 BCE), Notable quote: “The dao that can be told is not the dao.” – Laozi, who taught about the Tao/Dao, also known as The Way, the indescribable ultimate truth which can partly be discovered by acting in harmony with nature and meditating